basarat/mobx-typescript-react/03 computed/README.md

 > In this lesson we look at an example use case for `@computed` properties.

-Lets kickoff with a simple mobx-react-typescript application.
-* We have a simple `Hello` component that maintains a local `clickedCount` state

 ```js
 import * as React from 'react';